microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Update-MgCommunicationCallAudioRoutingGroup.md

 		"72f988bf-86f1-41af-91ab-2d7cd011db47"
 	)
 }
-Update-MgCommunicationCallAudioRoutingGroup -CallId $callId -AudioRoutingGroupId $audioRoutingGroupId -BodyParameter $params
+Update-MgBetaCommunicationCallAudioRoutingGroup -CallId $callId -AudioRoutingGroupId $audioRoutingGroupId -BodyParameter $params
 ```

-This example shows how to use the Update-MgCommunicationCallAudioRoutingGroup Cmdlet.
+This example shows how to use the Update-MgBetaCommunicationCallAudioRoutingGroup Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS